 If you have an extra dime to spend, think first if you really need that new sofa or is it a better decision to spend that money on fixing the roof so that you can protect your home and family from the next storm, hail, fire, or earthquake.

-You may not have instant gratification, but you are going to enjoy immediate peace of mind, and be healthier and safer when that roof protects you when you most need it.
+You may not have instant gratification, but you are going to enjoy immediate peace of mind, contribute to sustainability for a better future, and be healthier and safer when that roof protects you when you most need it.

 Getting the job done #2